nabePi/tugas/readme.md

 - Event, use when new user signup and sending mail to admin automaticly [make:event]
 - Request, use when form change role user [make:request]
 - Task Scheduling, use for weekly backup dumb databse
+- Testing, use for AuthTesting and DataTesting [make:test]
 - Add some libraries
 	* Html and Form Builder (https://github.com/LaravelCollective/html)
 	* Laravel backup apps, file and database (https://github.com/spatie/laravel-backup)